Ensembl: Browsing chordate genomes from http://www.ebi.ac.uk/training/online/course/ensembl-browsing-chordate-genomes.

 Sequencing of RNA (RNA-Seq) is the latest method to assess global gene expression because it

-Cambridge, United KingdomUsing the Ensembl Genome Browser http://training.csx.cam.ac.uk/bioinformatics/event/3089173 https://tess.elixir-europe.org/events/using-the-ensembl-genome-browser-61d56b3e-79d2-49c2-bf4d-5b80e40bb5eb The [Ensembl Project](http://www.ensembl.org) provides a comprehensive and integrated source of annotation of, mainly vertebrate, genome sequences.
+Cambridge, United KingdomUsing the Ensembl Genome Browser (ONLINE TRAINING) http://training.csx.cam.ac.uk/bioinformatics/event/3351117 https://tess.elixir-europe.org/events/using-the-ensembl-genome-browser-467135ab-7028-4d4f-8a24-bbffa5548b3b PLEASE NOTE The Bioinformatics Team are presently teaching as many courses live online, with tutors available to help you work through the course material on a personal copy of the course environment.
+We aim to simulate the classroom experience as closely as possible, with opportunities for one-to-one discussion with tutors and a focus on interactivity throughout.
+The [Ensembl Project](http://www.ensembl.org) provides a comprehensive and integrated source of annotation of, mainly vertebrate, genome sequences.
 This workshop offers a comprehensive practical introduction to the use of the Ensembl genome browser as well as essential background information.
 This course will focus on the vertebrate genomes in Ensembl, however much of what will be covered is also applicable to the non-vertebrates (plants, bacteria, fungi, metazoa and protists) in Ensembl Genomes.
-The training room is located on the first floor and there is currently no wheelchair or level access available to this level.
-Please note that if you are not eligible for a University of Cambridge [Raven](http://www.ucs.cam.ac.uk/docs/faq/raven/n5) account you will need to book or register your interest by linking [here](http://bioinfotraining.bio.cam.ac.uk/booking-form/?event-id=3089173&course-title=Using%20the%20Ensembl%20Genome%20Browser).''
-2019-11-27 09:30:00 UTC 2019-11-27 17:30:00 UTC University of Cambridge Craik-Marshall Building, Cambridge, United Kingdom Craik-Marshall Building Cambridge United Kingdom CB2 3AR Gene transcripts Gene structure Bioinformatics University of Cambridge Bioinformatics Training Graduate studentsPostdocs and Staff members from the University of CambridgeInstitutions and other external Institutions or individuals workshops_and_courses HDRUK
+Please note that if you are not eligible for a University of Cambridge [Raven](http://www.ucs.cam.ac.uk/docs/faq/raven/n5) account you will need to book or register your interest by linking [here](http://bioinfotraining.bio.cam.ac.uk/booking-form/?event-id=3351117&course-title=Using%20the%20Ensembl%20Genome%20Browser).''
+2020-09-01 08:30:00 UTC 2020-09-01 16:30:00 UTC University of Cambridge Craik-Marshall Building, Cambridge, United Kingdom Craik-Marshall Building Cambridge United Kingdom CB2 3AR Gene transcripts Gene structure Bioinformatics University of Cambridge Bioinformatics Training Graduate studentsPostdocs and Staff members from the University of CambridgeInstitutions and other external Institutions or individuals workshops_and_courses HDRUK

 ELIXIR Structural Bioinformatics 2: Exploring protein domains and functional sites